pascalgn/automerge-action/README.md

   is ready, it will automatically be merged.
 - `autorebase` means that when changes happen in the base branch, the pull request will be rebased onto the base branch.
-When the PR is ready, it will automatically be merged (with a merge commit) into the base branch.
+When the PR is ready, it will automatically be merged into the base branch.
 - pull requests without one of these labels will be ignored

 These labels are configurable, see [Configuration](#configuration).